 - Fitting a shower over your bath

-- replacing your bath with a shower area that has a level floor to make access easier
+- Replacing your bath with a shower area that has a level floor

-- moving your bath/toilet etc. into a more suitable position for you
+- Moving your bath or toilet etc. into a more suitable position

-- building a shower-room or bedroom extension on the ground floor of your house if it is not possible to make suitable alterations elsewhere
+- Building a shower-room or bedroom extension on the ground floor of your house, if internal adaptations are not possible.

 We do not cover repairs and renovations, decoration, or overcrowding issues.